datamicroscopes/common/README.md

     $ conda install distributions pymc eigen3 cython
     $ export DYLD_LIBRARY_PATH=/path/to/anaconda/envs/myenv/lib # or LD_LIBRARY_PATH on linux

-Now if you want nice git sha1 hashes for package versions (useful for dev), install `gitpython`.
+Now if you want nice git SHA1 hashes for package versions (useful for dev), install `gitpython`.
 Note this step is optional.

     $ pip install gitpython

 ### Building/testing the C++ library
 Now that the conda environment is set up, use `cmake` to build the C++ library.
-Replace `debug` with either `relwithdebinfo` or `release` depending on the type of build.
+Enter the commands below, replacing `debug` with either `relwithdebinfo` or `release` depending on the type of build.
+Note the first invocation to `make` simply invokes `cmake` with the right prefixes set up.

-    $ make debug
+    $ make debug # calls cmake
     $ cd debug
     $ make
     $ make test